What are royalties? How they work for your business

 How royalties are calculated

 - Fixed fee per unit: The licensee pays a set amount for each unit sold.
-For instance, a musician might earn £0.50 for every physical album sold.
+A musician might earn £0.50 for every physical album sold.

 - Tiered rates: The royalty rate changes after hitting certain milestones.
-A software developer might earn a 5% royalty on the first 10,000 units sold, and 7% on all sales after that.
+A software developer might earn 5% on the first 10,000 units sold, then 7% on all sales after that.

-Your royalty agreement should clearly define how payments are calculated, including any deductions for things like returns or marketing costs.
+Your royalty agreement should clearly define how payments are calculated, including any deductions for returns or marketing costs.

 How royalty payments work